mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

   * Who are authors?
 What are their affiliations and roles?
 Have they received external funding?
 Are students involved?
   * Tell me about the data.
 Where did it come from?
 How has it been cleaned, modified, or enhanced?
   * What established standards \(technical or otherwise\) does the project data use?
-  * What network analysis methods are at play?
+  * What mapping/GIS  methods are at play?
 What tools are being used?
 Does the methodology seem appropriate to the data and goals?
   * Consider the design of the project.
 What aspects of the project does the design privilege?
 How does the design affect your understanding of the material?
   * How open is the project?
 Do they share their data?
 In what format?
 Is there public documentation?